goFrendiAsgard/zaruba/docs/core-tasks/zrbStartDockerContainer.md

     If container is exist but not started, it will be started.
     If container is not exist, it will be created and started.
     Common configs:
-      setup          : Script to be executed before start service or check service readiness. beforeStart    : Script to be executed before start service. afterStart     : Script to be executed after start service. beforeCheck    : Script to be executed before check service readiness. afterCheck     : Script to be executed before check service readiness. finish         : Script to be executed after start service or check service readiness. useImagePrefix : Whether image prefix should be used or not imagePrefix    : Image prefix
+      setup          : Script to be executed before start app or check app readiness. beforeStart    : Script to be executed before start app. afterStart     : Script to be executed after start app. beforeCheck    : Script to be executed before check app readiness. afterCheck     : Script to be executed before check app readiness. finish         : Script to be executed after start app or check app readiness. useImagePrefix : Whether image prefix should be used or not imagePrefix    : Image prefix
       imageName      : Image name
       imageTag       : Image tag
       containerName  : Name of the container
-      ports          : Port to be checked to confirm service readiness, separated by new line.
+      ports          : Port to be checked to confirm app readiness, separated by new line.
       volumes        : Host-container volume mappings,
                        separated by new line.